-- I. The system shall include, but not be limited to, the following components: - A. School improvement plans which are adopted for each District school.
+The system shall include, but not be limited to, the following components:

+I. School improvement plans which are adopted for each District school.

 Each District school shall develop and present to the Superintendent, by the date set by the Superintendent, an individual school improvement plan for consideration by the School Board.
-The approved plan shall be implemented the next school year. - 1.
-The plan shall be designed to achieve the state education goals and student performance standards and shall be based on a needs assessment conducted pursuant to data collection requirements in Florida Statutes. - 2.
-The plan shall address school progress, goals, indicators of student progress, strategies, and evaluation procedures, including adequate measures of individual student performance.
-Also included shall be specific school safety and discipline strategies. - 3.
-The plan for each District school shall be approved annually and shall be implemented as a new, amended, or continued school improvement plan. - 4.
-The plan shall be developed by School Board employees in each District school in conjunction with the school advisory council. - B. The District process for initial approval and subsequent annual approvals of school improvement plans which shall provide for each school improvement plan to be reviewed and approved or disapproved by the School Board.
-The Superintendent shall refer any disapproved school improvement plans to the appropriate agency as required by law. - C. A three-year individualized assistance and intervention plan for schools that do not meet or make adequate progress, as defined in Florida
+The approved plan shall be implemented the next school year.

+- A. The plan shall be designed to achieve the state education goals and student performance standards and shall be based on a needs assessment conducted pursuant to data collection requirements in Florida Statutes. - B. The plan shall address school progress, goals, indicators of student progress, strategies, and evaluation procedures, including adequate measures of individual student performance.
+Specific school safety and discipline strategies and other academic-related issues may be included. - C. The plan for each District school shall be approved annually and shall be implemented as a new, amended, or continued school improvement plan. - D. The plan shall be developed by School Board employees in each District school in conjunction with the school advisory council. - E. Each school plan shall meet the requirements of Florida Statutes. - II.
+Annual approval process.

+The District process for initial approval and subsequent annual approvals of school improvement plans which shall provide for each school improvement plan to be reviewed and approved or disapproved by the School Board.
+The

+Superintendent shall refer any disapproved school improvement plans to the appropriate agency as required by law.
-Statutes and State Board of Education rules, in satisfying the goals and standards of their approved school improvement plan.

-- D. A communication program, to inform the public about student performance and educational programs in District and school reports. - E. Funds for schools to develop and implement school improvement plans.
+- III.
+A two-year individualized assistance and intervention plan for schools that do not meet or make adequate progress, as defined in Florida Statutes and State Board of Education rules, in satisfying the goals and standards of their approved school improvement plan. - IV.
+A communication program, to inform the public about student performance and educational programs in District and school reports. - V. Funds for schools to develop and implement school improvement plans.

-24.121(5)(c), 1001.01, 1001.10, 1001.42, 1001.43, 1001.452, 1008.345, 1001.385, 1011.01, F.S.
+24.121(5)(c), 1001.10, 1001.42, 1001.43, 1001.452, 1003.413, 1008.33, 1008.345, 1001.385, 1010.01, 1011.01, F.S.